Complex Saddles of Charged-AdS Gravitational partition function: AdS Schwarzschild black hole in dimension

-where $\text{Int}(\, ,\,)$ determines the intersection between two curves. $n_\sigma$ can take values $0,\pm 1$.
+where $\text{Int}(\, ,\,)$ determines the intersection between two curves.
+The intersection number, $n_\sigma$ can take values $0,\pm 1$.
 The sign depends upon the orientation of the thimbles. $n_\sigma=0$ will imply the saddle is {\it irrelevant} and doesn't contribute to the integral.
 Any non-zero value of $n_\sigma$ will imply the saddle is {\it relevant} and hence contribute to the integral.

 Hence, in order to determine the $n_\sigma$ for complex saddles ($r_+^\pm$), one needs to see if the steepest ascent flow-lines from these saddles intersect the real integration contour ($\mathbb{D}$).
 To find it, we note that to start with, $\mathcal{I}(r_+)$ is purely real along the integration contour, and hence, $(\mathcal{I}(r_+))^*=\mathcal{I}(r_+^*)$, where $(.)^*$ is complex conjugation.
 A necessary condition (not sufficient) for the thimbles ($\mathcal{K}_\sigma$) from these complex saddles to intersect the real axis is that $\mathcal{H}(r_+^\pm)=0$.
 It is simply because, on the real axis $\mathcal{H}=0$ and $\mathcal{H}$ is conserved along the flow-lines.
 The expression of $\mathcal{H}(r_+^\pm)$ can be read out from eq. (\ref{eq:exponent_at_saddle}) and it is given by,